Preparing water for baby formula

 The safest way to transport formula is to take cooled, boiled water and the powdered formula in separate containers.

-But if you need to transport bottles of formula already mixed with water, make sure the formula is icy cold when you leave the house.
-Carry it in a thermal baby bottle pack or a cool bag with ice packs.
+But if you need to transport bottles of formula that are already made up, make sure the formula is icy cold when you leave the house.
+Carry it in a thermal baby bottle pack or a cool bag with ice-packs, and use it within 2 hours.

 You can put the bottle of formula back in the fridge if it has been in the bottle pack or cool bag for less than 2 hours.
 But make sure to use it within 24 hours of when it was first prepared.

-Throw away any prepared formula you haven’t used within two hours.
+Throw away any prepared formula you haven’t used or put back in the fridge within 2 hours.

-Never use a microwave to heat infant formula because it can heat the formula unevenly and burn your baby’s mouth.
+It’s recommended that you don’t use a microwave to heat infant formula.
+Microwaves can heat formula unevenly, and the formula can burn your baby’s mouth.

-If the bottle of formula is too hot, cool it down by holding it under cold running water or placing it in a jug of cold water.
+If you accidentally make the formula too hot, cool it down by holding it under cold running water or placing it in a jug of cold water.
+Swirl the bottle and recheck the temperature on your wrist before feeding.
+Don’t put this bottle back in the fridge for later use.